WG-EMM-99/01 More Info |

 WG-EMM-99/46 More Info |

-The effect of different methodologies used in penguin diet studies at three US AMLR predator research sites: Admiralty Bay, Palmer Station and Cape Shirreff W. Trivelpiece, S. Trivelpiece (USA) and K. Salwicka (Poland)
+The effect of different methodologies used in penguin diet studies at three US AMLR predator research sites: Admiralty Bay, Palmer Station and Cape Shirreff Trivelpiece, W., S. Trivelpiece and K. Salwicka (Poland)

 Abstract: